PhuLai/eua-dataset/README.md

 # EUA Datasets

 This repository maintains a set of EUA datasets which we collected from real-world data sources.
-The datasets are publicly released to facilitate research in the Edge Computing area.
-Please feel free to contact us if you have any comments or questions.
+The datasets are publicly released to facilitate research in Edge Computing.
+Feel free to contact us if you have any comments or questions.
 We would love to hear from you on ideas to improve the datasets.

 All the data is in Australia region.